Code-Institute-Submissions/project02-interactive-frontend/README.md

 <a name="fetchnote"></a>
 ## Note about FETCH
 **Coding**<br>
 The JavaScript was optimised for Chrome.
 A combination of AJAX, FETCH and XMLHttpRequest were used to make the API calls.
-These were used to show flexibility.
+These were used to illustrate flexibility as a coder.
-The downside of this means that the FETCH API call does not work in Internet Explorer.
+The downside of this means that the FETCH API call does **not** work in Internet Explorer.

 **Fetch**<br>
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API">https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API</a>